Humanities and Social Sciences Building, Room 3024

 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.
 Updates may be found on the Academic Senate website: http://senate.ucsd.edu/catalog-copy/approved-updates/.

 The Program in Japanese Studies coordinates a variety of campus offerings dealing with the language, history, culture, and political economy of Japan.
 The program is especially strong in the area of modern and contemporary Japan.
-In addition to courses available in the Departments of Anthropology, Economics, History, Linguistics, Literature, Music, Political Science and Sociology, qualified undergraduates also may enroll in Japan-related courses in the Graduate School of International Relations and Pacific Studies with consent of instructors.
+In addition to courses available in the Departments of Anthropology, Economics, History, Linguistics, Literature, Music, Political Science and Sociology, qualified undergraduates also may enroll in Japan-related courses in the School of Global Policy and Strategy with consent of instructors.